Why Am I seeing ‘This File Isn’t Compatible With QuickTime Player’ Error

 Whatever the reason, trying the following troubleshooting steps in the order of their appearance below should solve the issue quickly.

-Apple doesn’t offer separate update schedules for built-in apps like Safari and QuickTime Player.
+- Update the QuickTime player and macOS – Apple doesn’t offer separate update schedules for QuickTime Player.
 As a result, you can only update these apps by updating the OS.
-Here’s how.

 QuickTime Player doesn’t offer as extensive file format support as some of the more advanced media players.
 However, it can comfortably support formats including QuickTime movie files (MOV), MPEG-4 files (MP4, MP3, M4V, M4A), MPEG-2, AVI, Mjpeg, DV Stream, and audio files such as AIFF, WAV, and AAC.